 Knowledge emerges only through invention and re-invention, through the restless, impatient, continuing, hopeful inquiry human beings pursue in the world, with the world, and with each other.– Paulo Freire

-My teaching philosophy is based on the conviction that all students arrive to higher education with deep stores of knowledge, my role as an educator is to create learning communities where this knowledge is valued and built upon.
-I approach teaching as communicative action, with the following goals, 1) foster an inclusive and dynamic learning environment, 2) connect work in the classroom to issues in the world, 3) provide rich content and opportunities for students to apply their knowledge, 4) mentor students as they build the interpersonal, intellectual, and practical skills that will help them succeed in, and beyond, higher education.
+My teaching philosophy is based on the conviction that fostering an inclusive and equitable learning community requires a holistic perspective of each student, as all students arrive to higher education with deep stores of knowledge and their educational experiences are shaped by complex racial, economic, physical, and gendered realities.
+I therefore approach teaching as communicative action, guided by the following complimentary objectives: 1) value and build upon students’ stores of knowledge and lived experience, 2) connect work in the classroom to issues in the world, 3) provide opportunities for students to apply their knowledge, and 4) mentor each student as they develop the interpersonal, intellectual, and practical skills that will help them succeed in, and beyond, higher education.

 “I first had Rebecca Robertson as a professor in The Anthropology of HIV/AIDS.
 During this time she demonstrated a thorough understanding of the topic and a passion for action.
 I was struck by her ability to present opposing ideologies, allow us room to wrestle with these ideas, and then present her own understanding of an idea.
 I often grow frustrated with professors who are either unable or unwilling to address their own bias.
 It is equally aggravating to sit through a course designed by a professor to indoctrinate students in their worldview.
 Professor Robertson was able to objectively analyze complex social situations while not getting completely lost in rationality.
 She poured her heart into the course with a contagious passion.
 After taking her class I was inspired to learn more about the complexity behind social ills, poverty, and unequal distribution of resources.
 Professor Robertson agreed to do an independent study with me on Economic Development and Public Health.
 The topics we covered and books I read proved to challenge me academically, mentally, and emotionally.
 Rebecca was right there alongside me, challenging me to confront my own assumptions and responsibility to others.
 She proved extremely knowledgeable on a wide range of topics.
 More importantly, she was not concerned with filling the grade but with actual, genuine learning.
 She helped me develop my ideas and thoroughly discuss how to apply my new knowledge into my real life.
 She also helped me to articulate my thoughts both orally and in writing”.
 (Student, BA Anthropology, class of 2009)